mmaloney-sf/virdant/spec/spec.md

 }
 ```

-A module definition consists of a list of declarations.
+A module definition consists of a list of statements.
-Declarations are considered in-scope everywhere within the module.
-Thus, the order of declarations is not significant.
+The order of statements is not significant.

+The following statements declare a **component**.
-**Component** declarations represent a simple piece of hardware that exists in a module.
+A component represents a simple piece of hardware that exists in a module.
-A component has a name and a type.

-Virdant has four **kinds** of components:

 * `incoming`
 * `outgoing`
-* `wire`
+* `node`
 * `reg`
+* `mod`

 The `incoming` and `outgoing` components represent ports in towards and out from the module respectively.
-The `wire` component represents a named value, used for clarity or to create an alias to a complex expression.
+The `node` component represents a named value, used for clarity or to create an alias to a complex expression.
 The `reg` component represents a stateful value.

-Note, we do not confuse the kind of a component with its type, since types.
-The type indicates the type of data that flows through the component.
+The `mod` component represents a submodule instance.

+Of these, `incoming` `outgoing` `node` and `reg` are called **simple components**.
+Each simple component has a **type**.
+At simulation time, each one will have a signal associated with it.

-A **submodule** declaration nests an instance of one module inside another.
+A `mod` component is where one module is nested inside of another.
 A submodule is declared with a name and a module definition.
-Note, we do not confuse the module definition with its type.
-Submodules are not expressions, and so they do not have a type.

-A **target** is a component which we may connect to.
+In addition to declarations, there are **wire** statements, which supply a value to a simple component.
+These are written as `TARGET := EXPR` or `TARGET <= EXPR`.

+The left hand side of a wire statement is the **target**.

-Inside of a module definition, each `outgoing`, `wire`, and `reg` component introduces a **local target**,
+Inside of a module definition, each `outgoing`, `node`, and `reg` component introduces a **local target**,
 and each `incoming` component of a submodule, as defined by its module definition, introduces a **non-local target**.

-A **connect** is an unnamed statement which associate the expression on the right hand side to the target on the left hand side.
+The right hand side of a wire statement is an expression.
+This expression will determine the values the target receives at runtime.

-There are two kinds of connections:
+There are two kinds of wires:

 * `:=` (continuous)
 * `<=` (latched)

+Continuous wires are used to connect to `incoming` `outgoing` and `node` components.
+They continuously supply a value to the component.
+This means that during simulation, the value of the target changes as soon as the value of the expression changes.

+Latched wires are used to connect to `reg` components.
+They supply a new value to the component on each tick of that register's associated clock.
+You can think of them as being a wire to the register's data pin ("D" pin) in the underlying hardware.
+This is in contrast to when a `reg` is used as an expression, which evaluates to the the register's output pin ("Q" pin).

 Continuous connects, written `:=`, are always in effect.
 This is used with `incoming`, `outgoing`, and `wire` components.